Write Python. Hit run.

 Everything you need.
 Nothing you don't.

-Pythonrunner is built on a single idea: opening Python should feel like opening a notepad.
+Pythonrunner is built on a single idea: running Python should feel like opening a new tab in your browser.
 We removed every step between you and the run button.

 1. Instant runtime